lapism/search/README.md

 NEXT VERSION WILL HAVE A LOT OF CHANGES, SO BE PREPARED FOR IT :).

+Because I have done firstly this library as a private project, I would like to know if someone of you use my library in your application.
+If yes, please send me a name of your app and link to Play Store and I will promote your library in Readme.
+Thanks
 --------------------------------------------------------------------------------

 Persistent SearchView Library like Play Store.
 For examples check sample project.